arushgupta2007/jewelify-project/README.md

             network_mode: host
     ```

-3. Run the conatiners!
+3. Run the containers!
 In the root directory, run:
     ```sh
     docker-compose up --build
     ```